 No one outside of the select world of London’s West End's exclusive financial boutiques had heard of Greybull Capital a few years ago, but now it’s become one of the best known private investment offices anywhere.

-Greybull, a family office of the Meyohas family with support from a member of a wealthy Swedish family called the Perlhagens, recently hit the headlines for buying a struggling UK steelworks from Tata Steel of India.
+Greybull, a family office run by members of the Meyohas family with support from a member of a wealthy Swedish family called the Perlhagens, recently hit the headlines for buying a struggling UK steelworks from Tata Steel of India.
 Given the number of jobs the deal was saving and the strategic importance of the steel industry in the UK, Greybull was thrust into the public arena more than it probably imagined.
 Although it wasn’t without some previous experience of the public limelight.
 Two years ago Greybull was involved in a deal to buy 90% of UK airline Monarch and it has also acquired 140 supermarkets from the UK supermarket chain WM Morrison.

 Big acquisitions of companies like the Greybull deals are raising the public profile of single-family offices - maybe more than many of them would like.
 The profile of Hillspire, Eric Schmidt’s family office, grew when it took a 20% stake in the investment management group D.E.
 Shaw in 2015.
 Cascade Investment, the family office of the Gates family, has gradually become better known as its stakes in some big companies like Berkshire Hathaway has been revealed.
 Cascade’s shareholder activism towards its holding in the Swiss company Sika has also raised its profile.